About XenTek Limited

 - Quality of help

 - Availability of support

-Integration of Aspose.Tasks into the Plan Runner import/export mechanism took:
+Integration of Aspose.Tasks for .NET into the Plan Runner import/export mechanism took:

 - Coding and unit testing Upload mechanism – 7 hours